bgruening/galaxytools/unix_tools/readme.rst

   * sort - sort files
   * join - join two files, based on common key field.
   * cut  - keep/discard fields from a file
+  * unsorted_uniq - keep unique/duplicated lines in a file
-  * uniq - keep unique/duplicated lines in a file
+  * sorted_uniq - keep unique/duplicated lines in a file
   * head - keep the first X lines in a file.
   * tail - keep the last X lines in a file.